 \section{Introduction}

-In order to truly unlock the potential of robots in real-world applications, they need to be deployed in numbers performing multiple tasks.
+In order to unlock the potential of robots in real-world applications, they often need to be deployed in numbers performing multiple tasks.
 These applications include picking and replenishment in warehouse fulfillment, environmental monitoring, coordinated search and rescue, material handling in hospitals, assembly operations in manufacturing, and more.
 Enabling such applications for multi-robot systems requires generating scalable and executable motion plans that operate in continuous time.
-In addition, these plans must respect the robot kinematics (or dynamics) and actuation limits, reason about robot-robot and robot-environment constraints, and be adaptable to changes in real-time.
+In addition, these plans must reason about robot-robot and robot-environment constraints, be adaptable to online changes, and respect the robot kinematics, dynamics, and actuation limits.

-Many multi-agent path finding (MAPF) algorithms have attempted to solve these problems \cite{sharon2015conflict, andreychuk2022multi, boyarski2015icbs, barer2014suboptimal, li2019improved}.
+Multi-agent path finding (MAPF) algorithms have been successful at generating conflict-free position trajectories for many robots \cite{sharon2015conflict, andreychuk2022multi, boyarski2015icbs, barer2014suboptimal, li2019improved}.
 Although scalable, they often resort to simplifying assumptions like ignoring the kinematics, actuation limits, and continuous states and actions.
-As shown in Fig.~\ref{fig:collision}, this can result in infeasible execution when such plans are tracked with a controller under realistic conditions with tracking error, non-negligible turning radius, delays, and other execution imperfections.
-Some approaches like MAPF-POST \cite{honig2016multi} and action dependency graph \cite{honig2019persistent} have attempted to resolve this problem by introducing an additional execution layer.
-However, they are not predictive, and often result in conservative execution.
+As shown in Fig.~\ref{fig:collision}, this can result in infeasible executions when such plans are tracked with a controller under realistic conditions such as tracking error or actuation limits.
+Some approaches like MAPF-POST \cite{honig2016multi} and action dependency graph \cite{honig2019persistent} attempt to resolve this problem by introducing an additional execution layer.
+However, they often result in conservative execution.
 Other approaches resort to reactive controllers to prevent collisions\cite{schneider2003potential, tanner2005towards, gayle2009multi, fox1997dynamic}.
-These methods often generate aggressive control commands, and do not generalize well to tightly constrained environments with many robots.
+These methods often generate aggressive control commands and do not generalize well to tightly constrained environments with many robots.